open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="enable_implicit_timeformat_YYYYMMDDHH24MISS"></a>enable\_implicit\_timeformat\_YYYYMMDDHH24MISS

-Enables or disables the deprecated implicit conversion of a string with the *YYYYMMDDHH24MISS* timestamp format to a valid date/time type.
+Activates or deactivates the deprecated implicit conversion of a string with the *YYYYMMDDHH24MISS* timestamp format to a valid date/time type.

 The default value is `off`.
 When this parameter is set to `on`, Greenplum Database converts a string with the timestamp format *YYYYMMDDHH24MISS* into a valid date/time type.
 You may require this conversion when loading data from Greenplum Database 5.